juliaguida/oystercard/pills/js_functions.md

 ['one', 'two', 'three'].forEach(function(number) {
   console.log(number);
 });

+// ES6
+['one', 'two', 'three'].forEach(number => console.log(number)) // the parentheses for the anonymous arrow function argument are not needed.
+Note how much more readable this is!

 ```

 But don't allow the syntax to confuse you; what are we actually passing to the `forEach` function?
 It's just a Function object.
 The following is exactly the same: